bigmaccar/bigmaccar/README.md

 <div align="center">
 <h1>About Me</h1>
-<p>My name is Ava McCarthy<br>I'm a study at UAlbany<br>With a major in Computer Science and minors in Mathematics and Emergency Preparedness, Homeland Security, & Cybersecurity</p>
+<p>My name is Ava McCarthy.
+I'm a student at UAlbany with a major in Computer Science and minors in Mathematics and Emergency Preparedness, Homeland Security, & Cybersecurity</p>
 </div>